junxit/us-congress-bills-112/metadata.md

 - 2012-04-16 — Placed on the Union Calendar, Calendar No. 308.
 - 2012-04-16 — Reported by the Committee on Natural Resources.
 H. Rept.
 112-441.
 - 2012-04-16 — Reported by the Committee on Natural Resources.
 H. Rept.
 112-441.
+- 2012-04-24 — Considered under suspension of the rules. (consideration: CR H2048-2049)
+- 2012-04-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2947.
+- 2012-04-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-04-24 — Mr. Bishop (UT) moved to suspend the rules and pass the bill.
+- 2012-04-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2048)
+- 2012-04-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2048)